jiet3684/DBD/README.md

 All datasets used can be found in [SuiteSparse Matrix Collection](https://sparse.tamu.edu/)

+MKL and cuSPARSE reads .csr file made by DBD framework.
+So run DBD first, and then run mkl or cusparse for same input data.

 # Result
 Every execution Time includes kernel execution, device-to-host transfer (if needed), file I/O.